adrianopaladini/Live-blurView/README.md

 # LiveBlur Module
-Require iOS 8.1 and Titanium SDK 3.4.1.
+Require iOS 8.0 and Titanium SDK 3.4.1.

 ## Description

 #### This module is a view with the real time blur effect.
-Compatible only with iOS 8.1.
+Compatible only with iOS 8.0 or newer.

 ![Blur View preview](documentation/blur.png)